 Peony (Paeony)

-to Asia, southern Europe and the western states of North America.
-The plants
+native to Asia, southern Europe and the western states of North America.

-are three- to four-feet tall with a round shape, bearing lustrous, dark
+The plants are three- to four-feet tall with a round shape, bearing lustrous,

-green foliage.
-Peony flowers are large and fragrant, smelling rather like
+dark green foliage.
+Peony flowers are large and fragrant, smelling rather

-roses, often blooming in late May and early June in northern climes.
-Early,
+like roses, often blooming in late May and early June in northern climes.

-mid-season and late blooming cultivars are available.
-In autumn, the foliage
+Early, mid-season and late blooming cultivars are available.
+In autumn,

 Peonies live for many years in a landscape and for optimal flowering